-The Stellaris[®] PWM module consists of two PWM generator blocks and a control block.
+The Stellaris[®] PWM module consists of one PWM generator block and a control block.
 The control block determines the polarity of the PWM signals, and which signals are passed through to the pins.

-Each PWM generator block produces two PWM signals that can either be independent signals (other than being based on the same timer and therefore having the same frequency) or a single pair of complementary signals with dead-band delays inserted.
-The output of the PWM generation blocks are managed by the output control block before being passed to the device pins.
+The PWM generator block produces two PWM signals that can either be independent signals (other than being based on the same timer and therefore having the same frequency) or a single pair of complementary signals with dead-band delays inserted.
+The output of the PWM generation block is managed by the output control block before being passed to the device pins.